How Much Does Moving Help® Cost?

 Professional Packing

-Professional movers typically offer packing services in additional to loading and unloading.
+Most Service Providers typically offer packing services in addition to loading and unloading.
 This can be especially useful for with fragile items you might worry about in transit.
-Moving Help Service Providers who offer packing can ensure that every inch of your U-Haul rental truck is packed securely, leaving no wasted space.
+Moving Help Service Providers that offer packing services can ensure that every inch of your U-Haul rental truck is packed securely, leaving no wasted space.

-Asking yourself how much should you tip your movers?
+Asking yourself how much should you tip your service providers?
 For a smaller job, 10-15% is common, while larger jobs call for a tip closer to 15-20%.

-How do you find moving help?
-The easiest way to find affordable, trustworthy, professional movers is by heading over to the Moving Help Marketplace.
-Moving Help has providers all over the country ready to help you carry out your next move and you can sign up today.
+Wondering how to find moving help?
+The easiest way to find affordable, trustworthy, professional providers is by heading over to the Moving Help Marketplace.
+Moving Help® has providers all over the country ready to help you carry out your next move and you can sign up today!

 Back